aufacicenta/rapydbot/docs/up-and-running.md

 This will expose the microservice as a node package.

-`cd` into another microservice or the `bot` and run `yarn link @rapydbot/user`, for linking the @rapydbot/user mcs, for example.
+`cd` into another microservice or the `bot` and run `cd build && yarn link @rapydbot/user`, for linking the @rapydbot/user mcs, for example.

-Finally to start the gRPC server of the microservices run the command `yarn start` in the root of each microservice.
+Finally to start the gRPC server of the microservices run the command `yarn start` or `yarn start:debug` in the root of each microservice.

 <br>
 <br>